ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 -05

 * Added ISO/IEC 6523 identifiers.
-* The first character of the Authority Identifier may be a digit
+* The first character of the Authority Identifier may be a digit.
-* fixed wording in IANA Considerations
+* Fixed wording in IANA Considerations.
-* Limited character set to US-ASCII
+* Limited character set to US-ASCII.
-* Fixed multiple nits from WGLC
+* Fixed multiple nits from WGLC.

 -04